 Each team member plays a critical role in achieving the project’s results.
 Now connect the spokes and you have a wheel that can drive the team forward.

 Where it matters

 If building more effective teams is part of your mission, come learn how this proven approach can work for you.
-In November and December we will be in Atlanta, San Francisco, Santiago, Beijing and Shanghai with a 3-day Team Coaching Intensive and the follow-up, 2-day Advanced Course.
+We have a number of upcoming courses that you can register for here.